To the Maverick Community,

 After months of intense, careful planning with nearly 100 representatives made up of our University of Nebraska at Omaha students, faculty, and staff, we are excited to share with you today our plans to promote health and safety on our campus as we plan to return in a de-densified setting for the Fall 2020 semester on August 24.

 Please read this email and its linked materials carefully, as it provides information and resources that will be crucial to supporting you in your academic and professional journeys.
-All of this information and more is available on UNO’s Fall Forward page, which we encourage you check daily for updates.
+All of this information and more is available on UNO’s Fall Forward site, which we encourage you check daily for updates.

 Information you will find in this message and on the Fall Forward site include: